Saanich Parks and Recreation Older Adults Strategy - Update Fall 2019

 The Parks department was able to obtain a grant to upgrade the walkway from Feltham Road to Gordon Head Recreation Centre.
 The long entry into the recreation centre now has a safe, paved walkway with clear lines directly from the bus stop all the way to the reception lobby, as well as a paved walkway to Recreation Integration office.

-A new pilot project will be starting at Commonwealth Place in the fall of 2019.
-A Welcome kiosk will be situated in the lobby and staffed with volunteers at peak times.
-The Welcome Ambassadors will be available to direct participants to rooms, answer questions regarding registration and programs, give facility tours and help to create a welcoming space.
+A new pilot project started at Commonwealth Place in the fall of 2019.
+A Welcome kiosk was situated in the lobby and staffed with volunteers at peak times.
+The Welcome Ambassadors are be available to direct participants to rooms, answer questions regarding registration and programs, give facility tours and help to create a welcoming space.
+Interested in becoming an Ambassador?
+Click here.

 New policies and procedures have been completed through the Intermunicipal Health and Recreation Partnership Committee so health professionals can access recreation facilities throughout Victora.
 The procedures allow Island Health therapists to visit weightrooms with clients for a limited time in order for them to orient their clients to the space and transition them into a self-managed program.
 Saanich staff can assist clients after therapists have completed their orientation.

-The Neighbours Engaging in Activities Together (NEAT) is in the final stages of programs with the last three sites starting in fall 2019.
+The Neighbours Engaging in Activities Together (NEAT) funding continues into 2020.
 This intermunicipal initiative has been funded through Island Health’s Community Wellness grant and has been offered in Oak Bay, Saanich, Victoria and Sidney.
 Saanich held two 12 week sessions at locations in the Royal Oak and Cloverdale areas.